Nitecore NU05 Headlamp Review

 Size

-The NU05 is a small light, with small output.
+The NU05 is a small light with a small output.

 Dimensions: